exonum/exonum-doc/src/get-started/light-client.md

 const seed = Exonum.randomUint64()
 ```

-Prepare transaction data according to the above-defined schema.
+Prepare the transaction data according to the above-defined schema.
 Note that we
 identify the sender by the public key of his wallet that was generated when
 creating said wallet: